 Is Sleep Tracking different from keeping a Sleep Diary?

-In essence it is the same thing, technology just made it a whole lot easier.
-With smartwatches and smartphones we don’t have to write down every single thing we do during the night.
+In essence, it is the same thing, technology just made it a whole lot easier.
+With smartwatches and smartphones, we don’t have to write down every single thing we do during the night.
 Our watches can record that now and give a moderately accurate printout of how you spent the night.
 According to sleep specialists, sleep tracking isn’t perfect, because it is not always accurate in describing the different sleep phases that your body goes through every night.

-Most smartwatches and sleep trackers monitors your heart rate and level of movement.
+Most smartwatches and sleep trackers monitor your heart rate and level of movement.
 In sleep, we tend to lie still and breathe deeply.
 When our breathing has deepened sufficiently and our hearts have slowed down a tad, the smartwatch will assume that you are sleeping.
 This might not be the case.
 You can still be lying awake, but be still and have a slow and steady heart rate.
 So in that sense, sleep tracking is flawed.
 These trackers are also not very accurate in distinguishing between different sleep states.
 By just monitoring heart rate and movement, it is very difficult to discern how long it takes to get to REM sleep, for instance.

 That doesn’t mean we should just throw our sleep trackers away.

 Even though the system is not perfect, it is still a lot better than having to fill out every single detail of your night’s rest in a log book each morning.
 It’s a lot easier to let your watch do it for you.
 And besides, you can always read your sleep log and change the data if you know that you were awake at times when your device claimed that you were asleep.
-Unfortunately your watch won’t tell you that you drank a cup of coffee at 4 pm, or that you had one too many beers before bed.
+Unfortunately, your watch won’t tell you that you drank a cup of coffee at 4 pm, or that you had one too many beers before bed.

 Should I track my sleep?

 That is the big question, isn’t it?
 For the sake of science and for diagnosing sleep disorders, it is definitely a must!
 But if you feel well rested every morning you wake up, why go to all the effort?
-You can of course track your sleep and brag about how good you feel after your night’s rest, and give your friends tips on how to improve their sleeping habits.
+You can, of course, track your sleep and brag about how good you feel after your night’s rest, and give your friends tips on how to improve their sleeping habits.
 But even if they follow your advice, they might still not sleep well.
 After all, everyone’s sleeping pattern is unique.

 There are many benefits to tracking your sleep.
 Especially in the long run.
 You won’t be able to improve your sleeping habits by looking at one or two night’s worth of sleep data.
 It will take weeks or even months to gather up enough data to get a proper picture of your sleep patterns.
 Only once you’ve collected enough data will you be able to discover trends in your lifestyle that might contribute to your lack of proper sleep.

 Once you have that data though, you will be able to start tweaking your lifestyle so as to improve the quality of your sleep.
 Sure, it might be tedious work to gather all that data and to make a note every time you drink coffee or coca-cola.
 But hey!
-It might really be helpful to know when and how you struggle to sleep, so that you can take control of your sleep and improve on your overall health.
+It might really be helpful to know when and how you struggle to sleep so that you can take control of your sleep and improve on your overall health.

 As with most things in life, whether sleep tracking is good or bad for you isn’t clear cut.
 Most researchers agree that it is beneficial to track your sleep, especially if you do not sleep well.
 But there are those that say tracking your sleep can cause more harm than good.
 Their argument goes something like this: